Pete Mugleston | Mortgage AdvisorPete has been a mortgage advisor for over 10 years, and is regularly cited in both trade and national press.

 Do you need a deposit for Right to Buy mortgage?

 No, not usually.
-All lenders have different underwriting policy when it comes to how much deposit for a right to buy mortgage is required - Some lenders want a tenant to contribute a cash deposit (say 5-10%) regardless of discounts applied, their background or credit status.
-Thankfully, many offer right to buy mortgages with no personal deposit required whatsoever.
+All lenders have different requirements when it comes to how much deposit is required from tenants to get a Right to Buy mortgage.
+Some lenders require tenants to contribute a cash deposit (say 5-10%) regardless of discounts applied, their background or credit status.
+Thankfully, many lenders offer Right to Buy mortgages with no personal deposit required whatsoever.

 How do you get a right to buy mortgage with no deposit?